siddhartha-gadgil/ProvingGround/docs/index.md

 The one success of this project so far has been its role in the [Polymath 14 project](http://math.iisc.ac.in/~gadgil/presentations/HomogeneousLengths.html).

-## Try it with no installation
+## Try it with zero installation

-You can try the project with no installation on _scastie_, for example the [HoTT worksheet](https://scastie.scala-lang.org/siddhartha-gadgil/0DqN82WeQk2W0nqSYQpolA).
+You can try the project with zero installation on _scastie_, for example the [HoTT worksheet](https://scastie.scala-lang.org/siddhartha-gadgil/0DqN82WeQk2W0nqSYQpolA).
 If you want to try your own worksheet add the library `provvingground-core-jvm` (which can be found with scastie's search).
 More worksheets and info will be posted soon.

 ## Foundations